Huis te Warmelo

-Huis te Warmelo was a frigate of the Dutch States Navy that struck rocks and sank in the Gulf of Finland near the Kalbådagrund lighthouse off the coast of Porvoo, Finland with the loss of all 130 crew on board.
+Huis te Warmelo ("House of Warmelo") was a frigate of the Dutch States Navy that struck rocks and sank in the Gulf of Finland near the Kalbådagrund shoal off the coast of Porvoo, Finland with the loss of all 130 crew on board.

 Construction

 Huis te Warmelo was built in Medemblik by Blauwevlag, Cornelis Willemszoon in 1708 as a frigate for the Admiralty of the Noorderkwartier.
 It was equipped with 3 masts and 40-44 cannons.
 The ship was 38.1 m long, with a beam of 10.8 m and a depth of 4.7 m.

 Sinking

-On 25 August 1715 Huis te Warmelo was on a voyage with 130 crew on board and equipped with 40-44 cannons, when it struck the submerged rocks Nannings Rutzen in the Gulf of Finland near the Kalbådagrund lighthouse off the coast of Porvoo, Finland and was taking on water rapidly before it sank when it reached deeper waters.
+On 25 August 1715 Huis te Warmelo was on a voyage with 130 crew on board and equipped with 40-44 cannons, when it struck the submerged rocks in the Gulf of Finland near the Kalbådagrund shoal off the coast of Porvoo, Finland and was taking on water rapidly before it sank when it reached deeper waters.
 All 130 crew members lost their lives in the disaster and the Dutch navy marked a cross on a map on the location of the sinking with the inscription: Hier is het Noord-Hollands oorlogschip op gebleven 1715 ("Here is where the North-Hollands war ship stayed 1715").